FreeRADIUS/freeradius-server/doc/developer/coding-methods.rst

     un-commented code that someone else wrote.
 You don't want to do that.

+    For FreeRADIUS use doxygen @style comments so you get the benefits of docs.freeradius.org.

 2. Give things reasonable names.

    Variables and functions should have names.
 Calling them 'x', 'xx', and 'xxx' makes your life hell.
 Even 'foo' and 'i' are problematic.

+   Avoid smurfs.
+Don't re-use struct names in field names i.e. struct smurf {
+   	char *smurf_pappa_smurf;
+   }

+   If your code reads as full english sentences, you're doing it right.

 3. Check input parameters in the functions you write.